Turtle fraservirus 1

 Turtles infected with TFV1 may vary in appearance and severity of clinical signs.
-Turtles may appear lethargic, slow to respond to the presence of an observer, or without any obvious signs of injury.
+Turtles may appear lethargic and slow to respond to the presence of an observer without any obvious signs of injury.
 This may include the inability of a turtle to hold its head and neck up, or lack of general alertness if approached.
-In water, turtles may be seen swimming lopsided, in circular patterns or unable to fully submerge.
+In water, turtles may be seen swimming lopsided, in circular patterns, or unable to fully submerge.
 Turtles with TFV1 may appear to have difficulty breathing and their eyes may appear sunken.

 Clinical signs may include swollen or closed eyelids, often with a layer of crusty material coating the eyelids.
 Some turtles may have discharge from the nose and eyes.
-Softshell turtles may have a splotchy red discoloration on their bottom shell (plastron), neck and limbs.
+Softshells may have a splotchy red discoloration on their bottom shell (plastron), neck and limbs.

-In Florida, TFV1 has been detected in the following six species of freshwater turtles: Florida softshell turtle, peninsula cooter, Florida red-bellied cooter, yellow-bellied slider, red-eared slider and common snapping turtles.
+In Florida, TFV1 has been detected in the following six freshwater turtle hosts: Florida softshell , peninsula cooter, Florida red-bellied cooter, yellow-bellied slider, red-eared slider, and snapping turtle.

 There is no current evidence to suggest that humans or wildlife other than turtles can be infected with TFV1.
 It is possible that TFV1 infects other turtle species, including species outlined in the Executive Order.
 The FWC is monitoring reports of all sick and dead turtles to determine which species are susceptible to TFV1.
 Before handling a sick or dead turtle, contact the FWC.